polterguy/polterguy.github.io/tutorials/expressions/index.md

 iterator, if it cannot find another match.
 It's fairly self explanatory and simply implies _"filter away everything from my current result set not having a name of 'xxx'"_.

-Our above expression is using the above iterators in the exact same sequence as we described the iterators, implying an `@` variable iterator, followed by an `*` children iterator, followed by a name filtering iterator.
+Our first Hyperlambda is using the above iterators in the exact same sequence as we described the iterators here, implying an `@` variable iterator, followed by an `*` children iterator, followed by a name filtering iterator.
 For clarity reasons, it might help to see the expression once more now, with everything besides its expression removed.